mscharley/jekyll-compass/README.md

 Usage
 -----

-Simply setup your SASS files in the `_sass` folder in your websites root folder.
-Then run `jekyll build` and watch the magic.
+You may use compass to generate a layout and configuration for you.
+The site root is the folder where your `_config.yml` lives.

+    compass create -r jekyll-compass --app=jekyll path/to/site/root

+Other `compass` commands will work as per usual, however you will need to add the `-r jekyll-compass --app=jekyll` parameters to make sure `compass` can find the files from this plugin that it needs.
+If you forget these parameters then Compass will fail with an error message as it won't understand the project layout.

+    # Compiles all your Sass/Compass into the _site folder, you may also specify --css-path on the command line
+    compass compile -r jekyll-compass --app=jekyll
+    compass watch -r jekyll-compass --app=jekyll

+You will also note that Compass will build your Sass files whenever jekyll builds the rest of your website, ensuring that what you publish is always up to date.

+    # Compiles your entire website, including Sass/Compass
+    jekyll build
+    jekyll serve

 Configuration
 -------------

 You may add a file to your `_data` folder called `compass.yml`.
 This will contain overrides for the compass configuration, similar to the `config.rb` in a regular compass project.
+If you generated a layout using compass above then this file will already exist with some default settings setup for you.
 Any of the [regular configuration properties][compass-props] should be supported via the YAML file.

 Compass also provides a way to pass through options directly to Sass via the `sass_options` option.
 You can find